effectai/engine/zkp/README.md

 - `zkp/circtuis/PaymentBatch.r1cs`: needed to generate proving and verifying keys in Phase 2 of the ceremony
 - `zkp/circtuis/PaymentBatch_js/PaymentBatch.wasm`: needed to
-  genenrate proofs using the client using snarkjs
+  generate proofs in the client using snarkjs

 ## Ceremony Phase 2